Updated Met Office training course for water industry announced

 Michaela Wilson, Management Systems Manager at Wessex Water, says, "Having this knowledge within our business has been very useful.
 Our increased understanding of the trigger levels within different weather patterns means that our control room can initiate mitigating action and be better prepared.
 For example, an awareness of the location of lightning strikes has already been used to inform decisions and helped us to reduce the need to call on staff out of hours."

 Courses are run by the Met Office upon request, to fit in with clients' training schedules.
-Visit our Training for the Water Industry pages for more information and to register your interest.
+Visit our Water - training for water industry professionals pages for more information and to register your interest.